 You will also develop your skills in maths and English, which will support your main programme of study, help your future progression and enhance your life skills.

-You need one GCSE at grade D or above, to include English or Maths.
+You need four GCSEs at grade E or above, to include English or Maths at grade 2.
 You will be expected to re-sit GCSE Maths and/or English if you achieved a grade 3 (D) and Level 1 Literacy and Numeracy.

 You are required to complete units from the list below: